marcellocomandulli/VegetariApp/README.md

 On the Home page there is a search bar where you can type in your recipe, which you will find below after a moment.

-Inside footer you will find contacts and about us sections and our socials.
+Nel footer trovi le nostre sezioni contatti e about us, oltre ai nostri socials.